dandeliongold/mcp-config-editor/README.md

 Toolbase is another good option: [https://github.com/Toolbase-AI/toolbase](https://github.com/Toolbase-AI/toolbase)

 The main difference between this and Toolbase is that this app is more of a general MCP configuration file manager, while Toolbase is focused on streamlining setup for a curated list of popular servers.
-If this app still looks a little too complicated, you should try Toolbase first!
+If this app still looks too complicated, you should try Toolbase first!

 Hopefully Claude Desktop will just add something like this to the app soon to make MCP setup a little more accessible.